jhonoryza/docker-laravel-on-mac/README.md

 - just add your new application folder to '~/Documents/www'

 #### application default folder
-by default it is using bind volume, it will sync from:
-'~/Documents/www' to nginx/php container in '/var/www'
+- by default it is using bind volume, it will sync from path: '~/Documents/www' to nginx/php container in '/var/www'